yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Customizing.rst

 Many people know that by setting the nvram variable clkfreq, you can overclock your router.
 Many people also know that Linksys actually released a beta firmware, changing clkfreq to 216 to fix stability issues.
 That quick fix actually works quite well, as many people can tell you.
 Linksys also released a lesser-known beta firmware that set clkfreq to 240.
 There are also a few things discovered by [mbm] and I that seem to affect performance.
 First off, you can NOT set clkfreq to any number you want.
 It is very selective, and only certain values work.
 Also, there are 2 clocks you can adjust.
 This was previously unknown (read: another OpenWrt first.)

 '''NOTE: While many people have had success with this, some have not.
 It is HIGHLY recommended that you flash the modified CFE images I (inh) provide at [http://downloads.opnewrt.org/inh/cfe/] in case something goes wrong.
-Otherwise you will have to setup a JTAG cable to debrick'''
+Otherwise you will have to setup a JTAG cable to debrick.
+Even the moderate/simple overclocking suggested here has been reported to fail.
+Even though the clock rate is valid (like the 216 stability fix), it has caused a router to constantly reboot.'''

 '''Simple Overclocking'''